 Preventing Electrical Hazards In And Around Your Swimming Pool

-While most pool owners’ greatest fear may be the thought of falling into your pool and drowning, there are other safety hazards you should also be aware of; the most prominent being electrical hazards.
+Most pool owners’ greatest fear may be someone drowning in their pool.
+But there are other safety hazards you should also be aware of, with the most prominent being electrical hazards.

-Because your pool more than likely will be hooked up to electrical pool pumps, lights, and other electrical equipment, being shocked while swimming in your pool can happen.
-This is why taking the necessary steps to prevent any electrical hazard in your swimming pool is so important.
+Most pools are hooked up to pumps, heaters, lights, and other electrical equipment, so being shocked while swimming is always a danger.
+And taking the necessary steps to prevent any electrical hazard in your swimming pool is a critical part of pool safety.

 Voltage And Illumination

 When it comes to preventing electrical fatalities in your pool, the National Electric Code includes a number of safeguards.
 Something as simple as following building codes can significantly reduce the danger of accidental shocks, so it’s crucial to hire licensed professionals for any electrical work.
 In addition to being a licensed electrician, some electricians specialize in swimming pool and electrical fixtures in and around water.
 If you are installing or repairing any electrical features around your pool, be sure to hire a licensed electrician who specializes in pools.

 Additionally, avoiding outdated and dangerous fixtures is a vital safety measure.
 Today, low-voltage lighting for swimming pools has become the unofficial industry standard.
 It’s important to note that voltage can affect people in different ways.
 While 120 volts, for example, are considered fatal, and 12 volts may not be, that may not always be the case.
 In fact, many swimming pool experts consider 120-volt lighting perfectly safe as long as the lighting is installed correctly.
 More than anything else, proper installation and following safety protocols make all the difference.